 Valerian root contains several powerful bioactive compounds that have relaxing, sleep promoting, digestion supporting and other benefits.

 The list of known beneficial compounds has been growing over the past few years so there may still be some that are still undiscovered, but here are the most significant ones we know of so far:

-Valerenic acid – which is a component of valerian root – increases GABA, which is one of the main sedative neurotransmitters.
-It is associated with improved mood, a sense of calm and tranquility, improved sleep, help with PMS, and calm focus.
-(6) (7) (8) (9) (10)
+Valerenic acid – which is a component of valerian root – has a positive impact on GABA, which is one of the main sedative neurotransmitters.
+It’s associated with improved mood, a sense of calm and tranquility, improved sleep, help with PMS, and calm focus.
+(7) (8) (9) (10)

 Other supplements that may be helpful for supporting GABA are: